swaptacular/swpt_accounts/protocol.rst

 transfer_message : string
    A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see.
-If the transfer is dismissed, this MUST be an empty string.
+If the transfer is being dismissed, this MUST be an empty string.

 transfer_flags : int32
    Various bit-flags that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see.
-If the transfer is dismissed, this MUST be ``0``.
+If the transfer is being dismissed, this MUST be ``0``.

 When the prepared transfer is being finalized (committed or dismissed), the corresponding prepared transfer record SHOULD BE